Kortemme-Lab/covariation/README.rst

 The same set of analysis scripts is used by all protocols.
 Conceptually, the analysis scripts should be a black box that is separated from the output of each protocol by an interface.

-The analysis scripts generates ??? metrics which can be used to evaluate the results of the covariation simulations (as well as a series of plots???).
+The analysis scripts calculate sequence profile similarity and covariation similarity metrics which can be used to evaluate the results of the design simulations.
 The scripts are described in more detail in analysis/README.rst.